markteehan/file-chunk-connectors/README.md

 Message payloads are encoded as bytestream: there is no use of message schemas.
 Any Kafka client can be used to consume events created by the source connector.
 The accompanying file-chunk-sink connector reassembles chunks as files to a local filesystem using metadata in the message headers.
 This borrows from the open-source file-sink connector.

 ## Ordering
 With single partition operation, chunks are produced and consumed in order.
-Multi-partition support is planned.
+For multi-partition operation, chunks are produced and consumed in indeterminate order. the chunk connector caches out of order messages to files temporarily while reassembling the files.

 ## Limitations
 These limitations are in place for the current release:
 - maximum chunk count for any single file is 100,000
 - the maximum file size must fit inside the JVM of the source (and sink) machine (this is needed for MD5 verification)
+- the source connector should operate on a single-node Kafka Connect cluster: this is becuase each task must be able to locate the files in the input.dir locally.
+Multiple source connectors, however can send to a single topic on the same Kafka cluster.
+- the sink connector should operate on a single-node Kafka Connect cluster: this is because each task must be able to write files to the download subdirectories (chunks, locked, builds and merged) that are accessible to the other tasks running on the Kafka Connect server.

 ## License
 This repo contains compiled jarfiles only, so there is no license restriction for usage.